Claudio-code/Claudio-code/README.md

 - :yellow_heart:  I currently work with Java.
 - :sparkles: In open-source projects I work with many technologies.
-- 🌱  I'm studying Clean architecture, DDD, and good practices to build a more resilient system.
 - 👯  I'm part of the best developer community [DevCia](https://github.com/DevCia).

 ### Social Network